4A616D6573/escapethedungeon.com/references/rooms.markdown

 TBA

-**How To Use:** The below table can be used to easy view all posted rooms.
+**How To Use:** The below table can be used to view all posted rooms within the dungeon.

 | Room ID | Room | Floor | Room | Post |
 |:--------| :--- | :--- | :--- | :--- |